-Employing around 33,000 people, with the figure expected to rise by another 4% over the next ten years, Health and Social Care is what we call a ‘growth sector’.
+Employing around 32,000 people, with the figure expected to rise over the next ten years, Health and Social Care is what we call a ‘growth sector’.
 This is an area of commercial business developing at a greater pace than others in the county and, in turn, providing more job opportunities, higher salaries and better benefits.

 You know what that means: there’s never been a better time to start a career in Health and Social Care.
 Not only does the sector provide opportunities for those with high-level qualifications, such as doctors and dentists, but there’s also a wide range of entry-level roles for school leavers, including care workers, counsellors, HR officers and receptionists.

-Let’s take a look at some of the most prominent Health and Social Care employers in the county today, as well as the reasons why you should and how you can join its ranks.
+Let’s take a look at some of the most prominent Health and Social Care employers in the county today, as well as the reasons why you should, and how you can, join their ranks.

 Buckinghamshire Healthcare NHS Trust